-Lloyd’s of London have called for a government-backed reinsurance scheme to help businesses receive pay-outs after huge shocks.
+Lloyd’s of London calls for state-backed ‘Black Swan’ reinsurance government-backed scheme to help businesses receive pay-outs after huge shocks.

 This comes after many businesses, particularly SME’s have found that their small business insurance does not cover them in the event of a global pandemic.